BNFC/bnfc/docs/lbnf.rst

     '``a``' '``b``' '``c``' '``7``' '``%``'

-The atomic expressions ``upper``, ``lower``, ``letter``, and ``digit`` denote the character classes suggested by their names (letters are isolatin1).
+The atomic expressions ``upper``, ``lower``, ``letter``, and ``digit`` denote the *isolatin1* character classes corresponding to their names.
 The expression ``char`` matches any unicode character, and the “epsilon” expression ``eps`` matches the empty string.
 Thus ``eps`` is equivalent to ``{""}``, whereas the empty language is expressed by ``[""]``.